 The Easter Brothers

-The Mount Airy-based Easter Brothers play traditional gospel music with overtones of country and bluegrass instrumentation.
-They have been performing for more than four decades.
+The Mount Airy-based Easter Brothers played traditional gospel music with overtones of country and bluegrass instrumentation.
+They performed for more than four decades.
 With more than 150 recordings, numerous awards, and many performances, including at Lincoln Center, Carnegie Hall, the Smithsonian Institution, and the Sydney Opera House, the Easter Brothers are recognized as one of the legendary groups from Surry County.

-Russell, James, and Ed continue to play with the group, which today also includes Russell, Jr., on banjo and Russell, Sr.'s grandson Jared on bass.
-Multi-instrumentalist Russell, Jr., has been playing with the group for more than 20 years, and he has been a prolific studio musician, playing on more than 3,000 gospel albums with groups such as the Primitives, the Inspirations, Squire Parsons, the Goodmans, the Nelons, the Talleys.
+Russell, James, and Edd continued to play with the group, which also included Russell, Jr., on banjo and Russell, Sr.’s grandson Jared on bass in later years.
+Multi-instrumentalist Russell, Jr., played with the group for more than 20 years, and he was been a prolific studio musician, playing on more than 3,000 gospel albums with groups such as the Primitives, the Inspirations, Squire Parsons, the Goodmans, the Nelons, the Talleys.

 Edd Easter passed away on January 30, 2019 at the age of 84.
 Russell Easter passed away on September 29, 2020 at the age of 90.